 Ethnicity: A 2017 review of nearly 8,800 Americans found that being full or partial Hispanic have lower risk of getting rheumatoid arthritis.
 The authors wrote that it could be a statistical issue since the majority of the sample (40.7%) are whites while the remaining samples are nearly 20% are Blacks (non-Hispanic), Mexican American and other Hispanics, and other ethnicities.

-Other factors that can increase the risk of getting RA include having diabetes or osteoarthritis.
-Getting enough sleep regularly and a lack of sufficient vitamin A intake were associated with a lower risk of RA.
+Getting enough sleep regularly and a lack of sufficient vitamin A intake were associated with a lower risk of rheumatoid arthritis.
 Again, the researchers only found associations, not causation.

 The task force was also updated in 2014, providing a more inclusive and holistic approach to patient care.
-This includes elements of narrative medicine, such as treating RA “based on a shared decision between patient and rheumatologist,” and the physician “should involve the patient in setting the treatment target and the strategy to reach this target.”
+This includes elements of narrative medicine, such as treating rheumatoid arthritis “based on a shared decision between patient and rheumatologist,” and the physician “should involve the patient in setting the treatment target and the strategy to reach this target.”

 Medications